dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

     StateHasChanged();
 }
 ```

+Run the app and verify the dialog now disappears when the Order button is clicked.
+We can't see yet that a pizza was added to the order.
+We'll address that next.

 ## Display the current order

 Next we need to display the configured pizzas in the current order, calculate the total price, and provide a way to place the order.